GH0STH4CKER/text2speech/README.md

-# Text to Speech using python gTTS module
+# Text to Speech using python gtts module

+[installing instructions will be published soon]